Harshal7797/Java-Trading_Application/README.md

 # Introduction
 - The trading Application is an online stock trading simulation REST API which can allow user to `CRUD` create, read, update and delete operations on database.
 This application provide functionality such as  create an account, deposit/withdraw money, buy/sell stock and view quote which is being retrieved from `IEX Cloud` market data.
 This REST API can be used by investor who are new to stock market and learn the basic operation to help them get started in real stock exchange.
--  The technology used to implement this Micro Service is SpringBoot.
+-  The technology used to implement this Micro Service is `SpringBoot`. `PSQL` databse is used to presist information
 - Briefly talk about technologies used in this project(e.g. It's a MicroService which is implemented with SpringBoot.
 PSQL database.
 IEX market data)

 # Quick Start